What Is Degenerative Disc Disease?

 Are Degenerative Discs Painful?

-Degenerative discs can cause the facets to be more painful when pressure increases.
+Degenerative discs can cause the facets (pairs of small joints in-between the vertebrae) to be more painful when pressure increases.
 It is called lumbar facet syndrome when a disc collapses and begins to move abnormally.

 - Natural aging process (can be asymptomatic)